AmpliconSuite/AmpliconClassifier/AC_config_parameters.md

 - **Description:** Minimum cycle CN × length-weighted proportion of BFB-like paths/cycles required for BFB classification when non-BFB content is also present.
 This ensures BFB structures dominate the amplicon.
 - **Usage:** In `classifyBFB()`, when non-BFB signal is high, `bfb_cyc_ratio` must exceed this threshold to maintain BFB classification.

+### `bfbarchitect_max_score`
+- **Default:** 2.8
+- **Description:** Maximum BFBArchitect reconstruction score considered passing.
+Lower BFBArchitect scores indicate a more parsimonious reconstruction.
+- **Usage:** When `--bfbarchitect` is enabled, first-pass BFBArchitect graph-region results are considered passing at or below this score.
+If no candidate regions are returned, or all candidate regions score above this cutoff, AmpliconClassifier calls BFBArchitect again with `whole_graph=True`.

 ---

 ## Customizing Parameters